Ephesians 4:1-16,Walk in Unity, Spiritual Gifts, the New Man.

 I like that.

-Today we read the last chapter of Ephesians and first chapter of Isaiah.
+Today we read the last chapter of the Apostle Paul’s letter to the Ephesians and first chapter of Isaiah.

 Ephesians 6.
-Children, obey your parents, bondservants do everything as unto God, put on the whole armor of God and pray in the spirit always for all the saints.
-Paul then adds a final greeting, and so ends the inspirational letter to the Ephesians.
+Children: Obey your parents, bondservants (employees): Do everything as unto God, put on the whole armor of God and pray in the spirit always for all the saints.
+The Apostle Paul then added a final greeting, and so ends this inspirational letter to the Ephesians.

 Isaiah 1.
 No other book of the Bible has so many fulfilled prophecies.
 Read it and marvel!
 Use the lists as reference.

-Today we read the fifth chapter of Ephesians and the last two chapters of Song of Solomon.
+Today we read the fifth chapter of the Apostle Paul’s letter to the Ephesians and the last two chapters of the Song of Solomon.